March 1

 The coup lasted exactly four hours.
 On February 23, 1966, Salah Jadid orchestrated Syria's bloodiest Ba'ath Party takeover yet—deposing the moderate wing while they slept.
 He arrested President Amin al-Hafiz at 2 AM, purged 400 officers by dawn, and installed himself as the power behind a puppet government.
 Jadid never took an official title.
 For four years, Syria's most powerful man held no position at all, ruling from the shadows until a young air force commander named Hafez al-Assad learned from his methods and used them against him in 1970, launching a dynasty that wouldn't end for half a century.

-Yahya Khan thought he could just cancel democracy.
+Yahya Khan thought he could cancel democracy and nothing would happen.

 A bomb detonated in a U.S.